 Tack solves the “missing context” pain for us, and after just a few days of using Tack we realized that it's a complete game changer for us, making us more productive and helping us work together more efficiently.

 Since we believe that a lot of remote teams out there feel the same pain, we decided to give Tack to the public, for free.
 So if my thoughts sound familiar to you, you might want to give it a try.
-By the way, over time Tack became a fully fledged Toggl client which allows you to start and stop your Toggl timer, without leaving Slack - your favorite collaboration tool.
+By the way, over time Tack became a fully fledged toggl track client which allows you to start and stop your toggl track timer, without leaving Slack - your favorite collaboration tool.

 Tack can be added to your Slack Workspace via a single click.
 Give it a spin and let us know what you think!